jimbobbennett/StarWarsCopilot/1-chat-with-copilot/README.md

 ### Create the project

-1. Create a new folder for your project.
+1. Create a new folder for your project called `StarWarsCopilot`.
 Open this folder in your IDE.

 1. Inside this new folder, create a new .NET console project: